pymaster13/needs_market/README.md

 ## Functional

 The clients and admin sides are realized.
-Client can register (fully and quickly (only by phone number) modes) and confirm registration, authenticate, reset_password, make order.
+* Client can register (fully and quickly (only by phone number) modes) and confirm registration, authenticate, reset_password, make order and pay it.
-Admin may view all categories, goods, orders, users and statistics on the above.
+* Admin may view all categories, goods, orders, users and statistics on the above.

 ### Features

-There are used: Django3, djangorestframework, twilio (for sending sms), celery and redis (for asynchronous sending sms).
+There are used: Django3, djangorestframework, twilio (for sending sms), celery and redis (for asynchronous sending sms), (yandex-checkout for payment).